sota0121/twitter-bot-cli/docs/ROADMAP.md

 status: `todo`

-Enable you to get image from link.
+1. Enable you to get image from link.
+2. Enable you to use tweet table on the cloud (GCS / GSpread)

 - Get media to send from link (local, web, gcs, gdrive)
   - `tbc bot send -m "Hello Twitter with Image!!" -i "https://xxx.png"`